UAE: Oil spill hits beach near Fujairah’s Snoopy Island; authority to investigate cause

 In a post on Instagram, the Fujairah Environmental Authority shared pictures of the beach – before and after the clean-up operation.

-In the first photo, the beach's sand was seen with streaks of oil that looked like wave marks.
-After the operation, the golden beach cleared up and none of the marks were seen.
+In the first photo, the beach's sand is seen with streaks of oil that looked like wave marks.
+After the operation, the golden beach cleared up and none of the marks were visible.

 As soon as hotels in the area reported the oil spill, a team from the environmental authority rushed to the location.